czcorpus/kontext/INSTALL.rst

 Configuration
 =============

-The application itself is configured via an XML configuration file located in the root directory of the application.
+The application itself is configured via an XML configuration file located in the root directory of the application (do not confuse this with the root directory of the respective web application).
 By default Bonito loads its configuration from *../config.xml*.
 This can be overridden by setting an environment variable *BONITO_CONF_PATH* (in case of Apache this is done by the *SetEnv* directive).

-The configuration XML file is expected to be partially customizable according to the needs of 3rd party modules.
+The configuration XML file is expected to be partially customizable according to the needs of 3rd party plugins.
 Generally it has two-level structure: sections and key->value items (where value can be also a list of items (see e.g. */bonito/corpora/default_corpora*).
-Some parts of the file can be also processed by dedicated functions.
+Some parts of the file with specific structure can be also processed by dedicated functions.

 The structure can be understood from the following example::

     <bonito>